zoeludena/SeeRiseWebsite/about.md

         </button>
             </a>
         <p><br></p>
-        <p>Eric Pham is a senior data science major at the University of California, San Diego.</p>
+        <p>Eric Pham is a senior data science major and oceanic & atmospheric science major at UCSD.
+He is mainly interested in climate science, specifically modeling.
+In his free time, he enjoys playing tennis and crocheting.</p>
     </div>
 </div>